-PET’s mission is to generate, monitor and dispense funds; to provide financial support to programs for enrichment; and to encourage, recognize and reward excellence in the students and staff of the Douglas County School System.
+The Douglas County Education Foundation’s mission is to generate, monitor, and dispense funds; to provide financial support to programs for enrichment; and to encourage, recognize, and reward excellence in the students and staff of the Douglas County School System.

-Since 1996, PET has awarded each school’s Teacher of the Year a $100 honorarium, More recently, PET has begun supporting the Counselor of the Year program.
-Additionally, honorariums are given if a teacher, counselor, principal or assistant principal receives national recognition by his or her respective accredited professional organization.
+Since 1996, the foundation has awarded each school’s Teacher of the Year a $100 honorarium, More recently, DCEF began supporting the Counselor of the Year program.
+Additionally, honorariums are given if a teacher, counselor, principal, or assistant principal receives national recognition by his or her respective accredited professional organization.